(CRICOS Code: 110372A)

 Note that for international students’ satisfactory course progress is required in order to meet visa requirements.
 More information can be found in the Student Handbook.

-To attain this qualification 28 units of competency must be successfully completed:
+To attain this qualification 28 units of competency must be successfully completed.
+The units offered are:

 - SITXFIN009 – Manage finances within a budget